charloco/opx-build-snap/README.md

 The Snaps are platform-specific, so there will be one Snap for each supported platform.

+## Vagrant File

+The directory opxUbuntuDevel contains a Vagrantfile that can be used to create a development machine on Ubuntu/Xenial.

 ## Building a OpenSwitch Snap for Ubuntu-Core.

 The process to build a Snap follows.